-- Students should be prepped by the high schools before taking the test (practice sessions). - By applying multiple measures to student placement, Bakersfield College can positively affect many STEM students, placing them into college level math, making them eligible to begin STEM courses earlier.
-This conclusion was based on the course-taking patterns in high school transcripts where students had successfully completed biology, chemistry, physics and highlevel math courses. - Multiple measures are likely to increase high-level outcomes as acceleration and higher placement of students into a more successful group (e.g. academically prepared students achieve at a rate of 68-70%, while underprepared students achieve at a rate of 34-39%). - Accelerated courses appear to have a higher success rate and provide great opportunities for those students assessed at basic skills levels but are responsive to college-level coursework. - Correcting the testing problems alone has a great potential to increase terminal outcomes measured in the CCCCO Student Progress and Achievement Report. - Bakersfield College is currently re-engineering placement processes and looking into automating the process, based on predictive values of student data. - Bakersfield College will collect data from the process to ensure adequate numbers of sections of courses through enrollment management. - This process allows for strategic placement of students into summer school. - The process for summer school registration should be different from the fall because the priority registration regulations are not applicable to summer coursework.
+- Students should take four years of math and four years of English in high school, or they will most likely be stuck in a prolonged basic skills series of courses. - Students should be able to take the college placement test at the high schools as this appears to be significantly more correlated with their work on the transcripts.
+This also results in higher scores and better assessment of student's actual abilities and knowledge. - Students should be prepped by the high schools before taking the test (practice sessions). - By applying multiple measures to student placement, Bakersfield College can positively affect many Science, Technology, Engineering and Math students, placing them into college level math, making them eligible to begin Science, Technology, Engineering and Math courses earlier.
+This conclusion was based on the course-taking patterns in high school transcripts where students had successfully completed biology, chemistry, physics, and high-level math courses. - Multiple measures are likely to increase high-level outcomes as acceleration and higher placement of students into a more successful group (e.g. academically prepared students achieve at a rate of 68-70%, while underprepared students achieve at a rate of 34-39%). - Accelerated courses appear to have a higher success rate and provide great opportunities for those students assessed at basic skills levels but are responsive to college-level coursework. - Correcting the testing problems alone has a great potential to increase terminal outcomes measured in the California Community Colleges Chancellor's Office Student Progress and Achievement Report. - Bakersfield College is currently re-engineering placement processes and looking into automating the process, based on predictive values of student data. - Bakersfield College will collect data from the process to ensure adequate numbers of sections of courses through enrollment management. - This process allows for strategic placement of students into summer school. - The process for summer school registration should be different from the fall because the priority registration regulations are not applicable to summer coursework.

 The goal is to allow motivated students an opportunity to remediate basic skills needs before starting the fall semester.
-This overall approach also helps direct students to Bridge Programs, like Academic Development, and specialized student support services such as EOPS, AAMP, MESA and STEM.
+This overall approach also helps direct students to bridge programs, like Academic Development, and specialized student support services such as Educational Opportunity Programs and Services, African American Male Mentoring Program, Mathematics Engineering Science